logo dark logo light logo

 Picking out a holiday tree

-Sturdy Fraser firs are known for holding their needles well, plus they have that perfect ‘Christmas tree’ shape.
-If fir is out of the budget or hard to find, a pine variety is another excellent option.
+Sturdy Fraser firs are known for holding their needles well and having that perfect ‘Christmas tree shape.
+A pine variety is another excellent option if fir is out of the budget or hard to find.

 Pine trees also hold needles well.
 Stay away from Norway spruce or spruce varieties as they are susceptible to needle cast disease.